nyorain/vil/docs/own/match.md

 are VkDescriptorSet and maybe (to a lesser degree) VkBuffer.
 We mainly want to consider the persistent handles, or at least give them a waaay higher weight.

+## Case study; Global finding

+Inspired by RDR2.
+Consider this case:
+An application submits 100 cbs in the pattern (work, barrier, work, barrier, ...), where work are the real command buffers containing render passes and dispatches while 'barrier' is a command buffer just contains a single pipeline barrier. (such a pattern isn't too unlikely with multi threaded rendering I guess)

+Selecting one of the CmdPpipelineBarrier commands will completely break our hooking mechanism since we will likely hook *all* of the 'barrier' command buffers.
+Even if we then select the correct one in the end via LCS, this causes horrible performance.

+This can only be fixed by already considering the context (beyond command buffer boundaries) when deciding whether to match or not.
+In this case, we need some prefix matching.

+Previous frame submissions: A B C D E F
+Selected command: a CmdPipelineBarrier in C

+This frame, so far: A' B' C' D'

+Now we want to check if we should hook C' (let's say e.g. C' and D' came in a single submission, i.e. we already know D').
+We can now do a LCS between the previous frame and what we know so far.
+When C' and C are selected (and even have a significant match), we go for it.
+If they are not selected as match (e.g. C' is matched to E or with nothing at all) then we don't hook.
+If C and C' are matched by have a very low match maybe also skip the hook? not sure.
+Maybe only if we already had a better candidate this frame?